-The governing board is responsible for ensuring that there are appropriate filtering and monitoring systems in place to safeguard pupils.
+The governing body is responsible for ensuring that there are appropriate filtering and monitoring systems in place to safeguard pupils.

-The e-safety officer, is responsible for ensuring the day-to-day e-safety in the school and managing any issues that may arise.
+The e-safety lead, is responsible for ensuring the day-to-day e-safety in the school and managing any issues that may arise.

-The e-safety officer is responsible for chairing the e-safety, which includes representatives of the school SLT, teaching staff, governors, parents, pupils and the wider school community.
+The e-safety lead is responsible for chairing the e-safety, which includes representatives of the school SLT, teaching staff, governors, parents, pupils and the wider school community.

-The head teacher is responsible for ensuring that the e-safety officer and any other relevant staff receive CPD to allow them to fulfil their role and train other members of staff.
+The head teacher is responsible for ensuring that the e-safety lead and any other relevant staff receive CPD to allow them to fulfil their role and train other members of staff.

-The e-safety officer will provide all relevant training and advice for members of staff as part of the requirement for staff to undergo regularly updated safeguarding training and be able to teach pupils about online safety.
+The e-safety lead will provide all relevant training and advice for members of staff as part of the requirement for staff to undergo regularly updated safeguarding training and be able to teach pupils about online safety.

-The head teacher and data protection officer (DPO) will ensure there is a system in place which monitors and supports the e-safety officer, whose role is to carry out the monitoring of e-safety in the school, keeping in mind data protection requirements.
+The head teacher and data protection lead (DPL) will ensure there is a system in place which monitors and supports the e-safety officer, whose role is to carry out the monitoring of e-safety in the school, keeping in mind data protection requirements.

-The e-safety officer will regularly monitor the provision of e-safety in the school and will provide feedback to the head teacher.
+The e-safety lead will regularly monitor the provision of e-safety in the school and will provide feedback to the head teacher.

-The head teacher will establish a procedure for reporting incidents and inappropriate internet use, either by pupils or staff
+The head teacher will establish a procedure for reporting incidents and inappropriate internet use, either by pupils or staff.

-The e-safety officer will ensure that all members of staff are aware of the procedure when reporting e-safety incidents and will keep a log of all incidents recorded.
+The e-safety lead will ensure that all members of staff are aware of the procedure when reporting e-safety incidents and will keep a log of all incidents recorded.

-The e-safety officer will attempt to find alternatives to monitoring staff use of social media, where possible, and will justify all instances of monitoring to ensure that it is necessary and outweighs the need for privacy.
-The member of staff who is being monitored will be consulted prior to any interception by the school.
+The e-safety lead will attempt to find alternatives to monitoring staff use of social media, where possible, and will justify all instances of monitoring to ensure that it is necessary and outweighs the need for privacy.
+Any member of staff who is being monitored will be consulted prior to any interception by the school.

-The governing board will hold regular meetings with the e-safety officer to discuss the effectiveness of the e-safety provision, current issues, and to review incident logs, as part of the school's duty of care.
+The governing body will hold regular meetings with the e-safety lead to discuss the effectiveness of the e-safety provision, current issues, and to review incident logs, as part of the school's duty of care.

-The governing board will evaluate and review this E-safety Policy on a termly basis, considering the latest developments in ICT and the feedback from staff/pupils.
+The governing body will evaluate and review this E-safety Policy on a three year cycle, considering the latest developments in ICT and the feedback from staff/pupils.

-The head teacher will review and amend this policy with the e-safety officer and DPO, taking into account new legislation, government guidance and previously reported incidents, to improve procedures.
+The head teacher will review and amend this policy with the E-safety lead, DSG and DPL, taking into account new legislation, government guidance and previously reported incidents, to improve procedures.
+Evidence of these reviews will be kept in the CP folder and reported to the FGB during their termly meetings.